unitaryfund/circuit-unoptimization/README.md

 # circuit-unoptimization

+Supplemental software for *"Digital Zero-Noise Extrapolation with Quantum Circuit Unoptimization"* ([arXiv:XXX]()).

-Implements the quantum circuit unoptimization elementary recipe from [arXiv:2311.03805](https://arxiv.org/pdf/2311.03805).
+Implements the quantum circuit unoptimization elementary recipe from *"Quantum Circuit Unoptimization"* ([arXiv:2311.03805](https://arxiv.org/pdf/2311.03805)).
 Unoptimizing a circuit increases its depth and gate count, which can lead to higher noise due to increased opportunities for errors.
 By deliberately adding gates that do not change the overall computation, we can amplify the noise without altering the circuit's functionality.
 This serves as an alternate method of noise-scaling for quantum error mitigation techniques like zero-noise extrapolation (ZNE).